Did anybody read last month’s Peabody Award-Winning Quiz? Here it is again with the answer to follow:

 “Yes, I’m sure!”

-You see, they don’t really believe you.
+You see, they really don’t believe you.
 They want reassurance, but they can’t accept it!
-Phosphorus actually accepts it.
+Phosphorus can accept it and is better for it!
 So, you can see from the repertorization below that Phosphorus wins hands down!